-"Lot Survey" means that information obtained through a licensed surveyor depicting existing features, inventory, and Lot configuration.

-"Natural Area" means that portion of the natural environment lying within a Lot, but outside of the Building Envelope, which must remain undisturbed.

-"Natural Grade" means the existing contour of a homesite prior to the time any alterations, grading, or site work is done to the Lot.

-"Natural Lot" means those Lots that remain in their undisturbed condition until commencement of ARC-approved Improvements.

-"Private Area" means that part of the Building Envelope that is surrounded by walls and is not Visible from Neighboring Property.

-"Review Fee" means the non-refundable fee charged by the ARC upon first submittal of preliminary plans for review.
-Additional fees also may be charged by the ARC if, in its sole discretion, significant changes occur to the scope of the proposed Residential Unit during the course of the review process.

-- "Setback" means the building setbacks, as indicated on the Cross Creek Ranch final plat, recorded in Yavapai County on July 1, 2003. - "Specimen Plants" means those indigenous species of trees, cacti and other plants of four-inch caliper or greater, as measured at a point one (1) foot above grade. - "Structure" means anything other than a Residential Unit constructed or erected on a Lot, the use of which requires location on the ground or attachment to something having location on the ground. - "Transition Area" means that part of the Building Envelope that is adjacent to a Natural Area and Private Area and may or may not be enclosed by walls. - "Walkout" means that portion of a Residential Unit that is constructed partially underground and has at least one elevation that is visible from the downhill side of a Lot.
+- "Lot Survey" means that information obtained through a licensed surveyor depicting existing features, inventory, and Lot configuration. - "Natural Area" means that portion of the natural environment lying within a Lot, but outside of the Building Envelope, which must remain undisturbed. - "Natural Grade" means the existing contour of a homesite prior to the time any alterations, grading, or site work is done to the Lot. - "Natural Lot" means those Lots that remain in their undisturbed condition until commencement of ARC-approved Improvements. - "Private Area" means that part of the Building Envelope that is surrounded by walls and is not Visible from Neighboring Property. - "Residential Unit" means a dwelling unit for residential use and occupancy, and includes a Structure that is used as a home, residence, or sleeping place. - "Review Fee" means the non-refundable fee charged by the ARC upon first submittal of preliminary plans for review.
+Additional fees also may be charged by the ARC if, in its sole discretion, significant changes occur to the scope of the proposed Residential Unit during the course of the review process. - "Setback" means the building setbacks, as indicated on the Cross Creek Ranch final plat, recorded with Yavapai County. - "Specimen Plants" means those indigenous species of trees, cacti and other plants of four-inch caliper or greater, as measured at a point one (I) foot above grade. - "Structure" means anything other than a Residential Unit constructed or erected on a Lot, the use of which requires location on the ground or attachment to something having location on the ground. - "Transition Area" means that part of the Building Envelope that is adjacent to a Natural Area and Private Area and may or may not be enclosed by walls. - "Walkout" means that portion of a Residential Unit that is constructed partially underground and has at least one elevation that is visible from the downhill side of a Lot.